XtremlyRed/Tiny.Toolkits/README.md

 ### 2.2. `EventBinding` for WPF

 Using the `EventBinding` expression in XAML.
+The bind method must be marked by `CommandBindingAttribute`.

 `$self` represents inserting the `sender` in the event parameter into the parameter
 `$eventArgs` represents the `EventArgs` inserted into the event parameter in the parameter
 #FFFFFF is converted to `System.Windows.Media.Color` by default